ThePowerOf2/PowerCalculator/README.md

 **_I say Theoretical as i don't have the computer power to reach these numbers nor do i have an in depth knowledge of the real limits of python.
 But i'm very happy to get feedback and corrections on my equations!_**

 ### How it Works
 The first chuck of code is to initialise an Array and a Carry variable.
 It then appends the NUMBER given to that array.
+*For example if NUMBER = 2 and POWER = 32.
+After this chuck of code this is how the variables would look:*
+* NUMBER = 2
+* POWER = 32
+* theNumber = [2]
+* Carry = 0
 ```python
 # Declaring the Array and the Carry variable.
 	theNumber = []